bobbae/q/README.md

 Forked version... with changes not likely to be merged into original.

-Added features:
+Added features to make q.Q() a useful debugging tool:

-* "leveled" logging via q.Level which uses `ast` reflection to enable logs in only certain functions/pkgs.
+* A kind of "leveled" logging via q.P which can enable logs in only certain functions/pkgs that match regexp pattern.
+* q.O can be set to direct output to a particular file, stdout or stderr
-* By default nothing printed via Q.
+* By default nothing printed via q.Q() because q.P == "".  q.P should be set to regexp to match package/function names
-* q.Output = "xyz" creates /tmp/xyz file to store q.Q messages
+* q.O = "xyz" creates /tmp/xyz file to store q.Q messages
-* q.Output = "stderr" prints q.Q messages to stderr
+* q.O = "stderr" prints q.Q messages to stderr
-* q.Output = "stdout" prints q.Q messages to stdout
+* q.O = "stdout" prints q.Q messages to stdout
-* q.Level = "all" turns on all q.Q messages
+* q.P = "*" turns on all q.Q messages
-* q.Level = "xyz" turns on q.Q messages for functions or packages that contain string "xyz"
+* q.P = "xyz.*" turns on q.Q messages for functions or packages that contain string "xyz"
+* q.P can be set to any regexp to match the package or function names.
+That way only certain q.Q() messages in certain package or function will be printed
-* Unlike glog, init() does not add to flags to enable q.Output or q.Level.
-They are set manually or can be mapped to flags using specific packages such as cobra, flag, urfave/cli, etc.
+* Unlike glog, init() does not add to flags to enable q.O or q.P.
+They are set manually or can be mapped to flags using specific packages such as cobra, flag, urfave/cli, etc. This way you can avoid situations where cobra is used for flags and flag package init() done is nullified.

 Example for this forked version usage at qqtest/main.go